navikt/archiving-infrastructure/README.md

 If you lack permission to execute the scripts, run `chmod +x *.sh`.

 ## Inquiries
-Questions regarding the code or the project can be asked to [team-soknad@nav.no](mailto:team-soknad@nav.no)
+Questions regarding the code or the project can be asked to the team by [raising an issue on the repo](https://github.com/navikt/archiving-infrastructure/issues).

 ### For NAV employees
 NAV employees can reach the team by Slack in the channel #teamsoknad